 Sometimes, one random encounter changes the course of our lives.
-Last winter, as I walked down to Tivat from a hike on Mount Vrmac, I bumped into a lady with a scary dog.
+When I lived in Montenegro, as I walked down to Tivat from a hike on Mount Vrmac, I bumped into a lady with a scary dog.
 The dog wasn’t hers, she explained, she was from Hawaii and just staying in Montenegro for three weeks, house sitting and taking care of the dog in the absence of the owners.
 And that’s how I heard of house sitting for the first time.

 What is house sitting?